Oliver Scarles: Club career

 From Kent, Scarles attended the Trinity School in Croydon.
-Scarles was with West Ham at under-8 level and rejoined after briefly playing with Chelsea until under-12s.
+Scarles was with West Ham at under-8 level and rejoined after playing with Chelsea from under 9 to under-12s before Chelsea released him.
 In June 2022 Scarles signed a scholarship contract with West Ham.

 Scarles was named in the starting eleven for his senior debut for West Ham United on 3 November 2022 in the UEFA Europa Conference League against FCSB.
 West Ham won the game 3–0 with West Ham manager, David Moyes describing Scarles debut game as "exceptional".

+Scarles was a member of the team which won the 2023 FA Youth Cup defeating Arsenal 5–1 at the Emirates Stadium in April 2023.

+He made his Premier League debut for West Ham as a second-half substitute away at AFC Bournemouth in a 1–1 draw on 16 December 2024.

 International career

 Scarles has played for the England national under-17 football team, making his debut in September 2021.

+On 22 March 2023, Scarles made his England U18 debut during a 2–1 win over Croatia in Medulin.

+On 21 March 2025, Scarles debuted for the England U20s during a 1–1 draw with Portugal.

+On 24 March 2025, Scarles played in the final 22 minutes as a substitute for the England U20s against Switzerland national under-21 football team leading to a 2-2 draw.